Entongsu/work/work_log.md

 This week I have written the coding according to the "viper" and "interactive CG".

-1.stretch constraints.
+1. stretch constraints.
 I have writen this in two version(PBD and XPBD).
 And using blender to verify that the two verson is correct, including the objects' orientation and location.

 2. distance contraints and max distance constraints.
 This part also applicable.